giornetta/travellerbot/docs/Personal Combat Process.md

 ```
 $ Choose Minor Action:
-ReplyKeyboard[Aiming, Aiming for the kill, Changing Stance, Drawing or Reload, Movement, Miscellaneous, <-]
+ReplyKeyboard[Aiming, Aiming for the kill, Changing Stance, Drawing or Reload, Movement, Skill Check, Other, <-]
 ```

 #### **Minor Action: Aiming or Aiming for the kill**